##

 Let’s try to barplot the whole people dataframe, just like we did

-with the scatterplot and the mtcars
+with the scatterplot and the NHANES

 dataframe.